 The occasional “burned tips” are most often caused by lack of micro-nutrients.
 As it is an acid loving plant, use an organic fertilizer or look for a fertilizer stating that it is an “acid type.”
 Jaboticaba bonsai trees are hungry, don’t skip the feedings.

 Aphids are the most likely nuisance indoors and out.
-They love the new growth.Safer Brand 5452 3-in-1 32-Ounce Ready-to-Use Garden Spray may be a good option!
+They love the new growth.Safer Brand 5452 3-in-1 32-Ounce Ready-to-Use Garden Spray is a good option!

 Overall, this tree is susceptible to very few pests and/or diseases.